-Line 1.-If you checked "Yes" on this line, you must provide the additional information requested.
-If you do not, it may cause the return to be considered incomplete.
+Line 1.-If you checked "Yes" on this line, you must complete Part VI-A or VI-B and provide the required additional information; otherwise, the return may be considered incomplete.

 In general, a section 501(c)(3) organization may not devote a "substantial part" of its activities to attempts to influence legislation.
 Under the "substantial part" test, if such an organization engages in substantial lobbying activities, the organization will lose both its tax-exempt status and its ability to receive tax-deductible charitable contributions.
 Except for churches, certain church affiliated organizations, and private foundations, an organization that loses its section 501(c)(3) status because it did not meet the "substantial part" test will owe an excise tax under section 4912 on all of its lobbying expenditures.
-Managers of the organization may also be jointly and severally liable for this tax.
+Managers of the organization may also be jointly and severally liable for this